 Statement of Purpose: Intervertebral discs (IVDs) stabilize and maintain alignment of the spine, allow movement between vertebrae and are responsible for load distribution and energy absorption under loading.
 IVDs are composed of three distinct parts: cartilaginous endplate, annulus fibrosus (AF), and nucleus pulposus (NP).
 The AF is composed of 25 unidirectional collagen fiber lamellae.
 Consecutive lamellae run in opposite directions with collagen fibers at an angle of 60° to the long axis of the spine.
 Collagen fibers may also bind the lamellae together as elastin fibers pass radially from one lamella to the next [1].
 Elastic and collagenous elements are embedded in a hydrated glycosaminoglycan matrix.
 At lamellar interfaces, the arrangement of elastic fibers forms discrete connections between collagen bundles in consecutive lamellae.
-There is also evidence that elastic fibers form 'cross-bridges' to connect collagen bundles in non-consecutive lamellae [2].
-Understanding how each of these components relate to the mechanical characteristics of individual lamellae is important in creating a successfully engineered AF.
-To understand the mechanical attributions of these macromolecules we have previously [3] developed a single lamellar model under different conditions to test annulus lamellar biomechanics in plane to the collagen and elastin fiber directions using a micro-mechanical test protocol.
-In this work, using the same technique, we investigate the degenerative mechanics that occur inter-lamellar (perpendicular to the plane containing the collagen fibers across the layers).
+There is also evidence that elastic fibers form cross-bridges to connect collagen bundles in consecutive lamellae [2].
+To understand the orientation attributions of AF mechanics, we have previously [3] developed a single lamellar model under different conditions to test annulus lamellar biomechanics in plane to the collagen and elastin fiber directions using a micro-mechanical test protocol.
+In this work, using the same technique, we investigate the degenerative mechanics that occur inter and intra-lamellar both in and out of the plane of the fibers.

 Methods: Whole IVDs were removed at the endplates using a scalpel.
-Discs were hemi-sected mid-sagittally and inter-lamellar (150 $\mu$ m thick) human lumbar annulus fibrosus (AF) samples were cut using a Leica 3050S cryostat with a tungsten carbide blade.
-The samples were placed into four groups and digested using the following protocol.
+Discs were hemi-sected mid-sagittally and intra-lamellar (150 $\mu$ m thick) human lumbar annulus fibrosus (AF) samples were cut using a Leica 3050S cryostat with a tungsten carbide blade.